 What a record!
 What power of God manifested!
 What proof of God’s approval!
 What help Elijah received!
 What a ministry!
 What a victory!

-But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for taking out the 450 prophets of Baal, and swore she would see to it that Elijah got the same treatment within a day.
+But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for taking out HER 450 prophets of Baal.
+She swore Elijah would get the same treatment within a day.
+YIKES?!?

 If it were me, I’d … why, I’d … tell Jezebel to zip it!

-So, God is probably pretty disgusted with the quitter
+So, God is probably disgusted with the quitter, right?

 No criticism, no yelling.
-Just “edification by way of comfort and exhortation”.
-God, with love and compassion, gets the man back up on his feet and brings him into glorious restoration.
+Just edification by way of exhortation and comfort.
+God, with love and compassion, lifts the man back up to his feet.